r-obert/xpool.rb/README.md

 __4.__

-A pool can be resized to be bigger or smaller.
+A pool can be easily resized to be bigger or smaller:

 ```ruby
 class Job